 Elective abortion is usually a simple procedure in which a doctor or other medical provider ends a pregnancy through a medical intervention.
 The exact procedure and the cost involved will vary depending on the number of weeks of pregnancy (how far along the pregnancy is), making it important to know how many weeks pregnant you are.
 In the early stages of pregnancy (approximately 7 to 10 weeks), the cervix will be opened slightly, allowing a small syringe to be inserted in the uterus and the pregnancy to be removed.
 The procedure is usually done under a light anesthesia, so there is minimal discomfort.
 After 12 weeks of pregnancy, hospital admission is required and facilities will vary in up to how many weeks they can accommodate.
 The “abortion pill” (misoprostol) is not available in Japan.

-Abortions in Japan are legal up to 21 weeks and 6 days of pregnancy (in other words, within 21 weeks and 6 days after the start of the last menstrual period).
+Abortions in Japan are available according to the conditions of the Maternal Protection Law, and up to 21 weeks and 6 days of pregnancy (in other words, within 21 weeks and 6 days after the start of the last menstrual period).
 After 22 weeks, abortions cannot be conducted in Japan unless it is medically necessary.
-Abortions are mostly carried out in small local hospitals or clinics; there are no specialized abortion clinics in Japan.
+Abortions must be carried out by a medical practitioner and mostly in small local hospitals or clinics; there are no specialized abortion clinics in Japan.

 Three visits to the hospital are typically required: the first, for the general consultation and medical examination; the second, for the procedure itself; and the third, for a follow-up check up.
 A consent form is required before the procedure, which asks for the husband’s or partner’s signature, but you can sign for yourself if the partner is unknown.
 If you are under the age of 18 years old, a parent’s or guardian’s signature is required.